fleetdm/fleet/articles/macos-mdm-setup.md

 Client A's VPP token will be assigned to the above teams.

-For enterprises that acquire, the best practice is to add a new ABM and VPP connection for each acquisistion.
+For enterprises that acquire, the best practice is to add a new ABM and VPP connection for each acquisition.

-For exmaple, these will default teams in Fleet:
+These will default teams in Fleet:

 Enterprise ABM token:
 - macOS: 💻 Enterprise - Workstations